Car Seat Repair

 Now the technician begins to work on the repair by applying filler in small layers.
 After each layer has cured the technician uses sand paper to smooth the surface before adding another layer.
 This is repeated until the technician has built up enough layers to the desired finish.

-Then the technician starts to add thin layers of pigment using an air brush to colour the repaired area to match the surrounding area.
+Then the technician starts to add thin layers of pigment using an air brush to colour restoration the repaired area to match the surrounding area.

 Once the technician is happy with the finish they apply sealant to seal the repair.
 This repair now being completed shouldn’t be touched for 1-2 hours as it needs time to fully dry, after this the seat shouldn’t be used for approximately 48 hours (this is subject to change upon each job as it depends on the amount of colour and filler used within the repair).
 We always recommend cleaning your leather on a regular basis, especially after a repair.
 This can be done with a leather cleaning kit, once cleaned you should apply a leather protection cream.
 This cream creates a barrier between you and the leather which protects it from damages such as body perspiration.